auth0/docs/articles/api-auth/dynamic-client-registration.md

   - `delete:current_user_device_credentials`: [Delete a device credential](/api/management/v2#!/Device_Credentials/delete_device_credentials_by_id)
   - `update:current_user_identities`: [Link a user account](/api/management/v2#!/Users/post_identities), [Unlink a user identity](/api/management/v2#!/Users/delete_provider_by_user_id)

-::: panel-info How to get a Management APIv2 Token
+::: panel How to get a Management APIv2 Token
 In order to access the [Management APIv2](/api/management/v2) endpoints from a third party client, you need a Management APIv2 Token.
 To get one you can use any of the [API Authorization Flows](/api-auth), with the following request parameters:
 - `audience=https://${account.namespace}/api/v2/`
 - `scope=read:current_user update:current_user_metadata`